-CRM is not just an optional extra, it's the best way to run your business.
+CRM is not just an optional extra - it's the best way to run your business.
 But whether you start with a paper-based records approach or use a system such as Salesforce, Goldmine or Sage Integrated CRM, you need to focus on customer relationship management if you want to maximise sales and grow your business.

 It's important to define different types of customers, says Blick.
-"You've got to be able to spot high value and low value customers, the trundlers and the lapsed customers.
+"You've got to be able to spot high-value and low-value customers, the trundlers and the lapsed customers.
 Keep it simple.
 Lapsed customers could be those that haven't bought for six months."

-You'll also need a definition for your best customers - whether they're the biggest spenders or the most frequent customers, or offer the greatest revenue potential.
-They could even be prestigious or key influencers that help to bring in more business.
+You'll also need a definition for your best customers - whether they're the biggest spenders, the most frequent customers, or offer the greatest revenue potential.
+They could be prestigious names that impress other prospective customers, or key influencers helping to spread the word and bring in more business.

 Once you've decided on your customer groupings, you need to ensure that the CRM system you choose can store this information and search and segment by your criteria.

-Castle continues, “It's easy to make assumptions and get it wrong so you've got to find out who your customers are.
+Castle continues, “It's easy to make assumptions and get it wrong, so you've got to find out who’s really making buying decisions.
 Then you can send tailor-made messages to different sectors.
 It doesn't matter how brilliant your message is if you are talking to the wrong people."

-Messages need to be well-targeted and need to inspire customers to act.
+Messages need to be relevant, and need to inspire customers to act.
 "You need to create added value communications, such as an email welcoming new customers," suggests Blick.

 "I've worked with firms that had been banging out the same old email to customers for years," says Blick.
 "When I came up with a new email for one client, we got a 60% response from their lapsed customers.
-So it is important to ask yourself, is your communication formulaic or is it a passionate customer-focused communication using lots of warm friendly words?"
+So it is important to ask yourself, is your communication formulaic, or is it a passionate customer-focused communication using lots of warm friendly words?"

 Dee is a chartered marketer with 25 years’ marketing experience.